Predictive Statistics Shape Emergent World Representations of Grid Walkers: Abstract

 \section{Abstract}

 Next-token predictors often appear to develop internal representations of the latent world and its rules.
 The probabilistic nature of these models suggests a deep connection between the structure of the world and the geometry of probability distributions.
 In order to understand this link more precisely, we use a minimal stochastic process as a controlled setting: constrained random walks on a two-dimensional lattice that must reach a fixed endpoint after a predetermined number of steps.
-Optimal prediction of this process solely depends on a sufficient vector determined by the walker's position relative to the target and the remaining time horizon; in other words, the probability distributions are parametrized by the world's geometry.
-We train decoder-only transformers on prefixes sampled from the exact distribution of these walks and compare their hidden activations to the analytically derived sufficient vectors.
-Across models and layers, the learned representations align strongly with the ground-truth predictive vectors and are often low-dimensional.
-This provides a concrete example in which world-model–like representations can be directly traced back to the predictive geometry of the data itself.
-Although demonstrated in a simplified toy system, the analysis suggests that geometric representations supporting optimal prediction may provide a useful lens for studying how neural networks internalize grammatical and other structural constraints.
+Optimal prediction of this process solely depends on a sufficient vector determined by the walker's position relative to the target and the remaining time horizon; in other words, the probability distributions are parametrized by the world's grid geometry.
+We train decoder-only transformers and recurrent networks on prefixes sampled from the exact distribution of these walks and compare their hidden activations to sufficient statistics of prediction, by measuring alignment and linear readability across layers.
+We find that the transformer's computation factors into two stages: the first attention block extracts the sufficient statistic from the input, and later layers transform it into the next-step predictive geometry.
+Across constraint variants the post-attention representation is universal: a shared world-state of the lattice that can be read directly as a world model, traced to the predictive geometry of the data.
+Later layers then specialize it to each variant's next-step distribution.
+Recurrent networks reach the same Bayes-optimal loss but do not isolate this world-state as a separate stage, showing that the world-model geometry also depends on architecture.
+Although demonstrated in a toy system, the results suggest that the geometry of the predictive distribution is a useful lens on how neural networks internalize the structure of their data.